Melissa Jones (writer)

-Melissa Lucy Jones (born 22 March 1965) is an English writer based in East Sussex, best known for her third novel, The Hidden Heart of Emily Hudson (2010).
+Melissa Lucy Jones (born 22 March 1965) is an English writer based in Northiam, East Sussex, best known for her third novel, The Hidden Heart of Emily Hudson (2010).

 Early life and education

-Jones was born and raised in London, growing up with her sister, Sadie Jones, in World's End, Chelsea.
-Her father was the Jamaican screenwriter and poet Evan Jones and her mother was Joanna Jones (née Napper), an English actress.

-Jones recalls her childhood home as "lively but bookish"; reading Charlotte Brontë's Jane Eyre (1847) at eight and Leo Tolstoy's Anna Karenina (1878) at 11.
+Jones was born in London and raised with her sister, Sadie Jones, in World's End, Chelsea.
+Her parents were Evan Jones, a Jamaican scriptwriter and poet, and Joanna (née Napper), an English actress whose stage name was Joanna Vogel.
+Jones recalls her childhood home as "lively but bookish", with her first reading Charlotte Brontë's Jane Eyre (1847) at eight and Leo Tolstoy's Anna Karenina (1878) at 11.
 She expressed that 19th-century novels "form[ed] the backbone" of her literary education.
 Jones also wrote and illustrated screenplays aged seven.

-Jones was educated at Putney High School until her O-Levels before attending Westminster School for sixth form.
+Jones was educated at Putney High School until the completion of her O-Levels before attending Westminster School for sixth form.
 She subsequently won an exhibition to Exeter College, Oxford, where she read for an MA degree in English Language and Literature.